testdevopser/domain-audit/README.md

 - **RBL usage**
   - Making large numbers of queries to DNSBLs may violate their usage policies.
   - Don’t run massive audits with thousands of IPs at high frequency.
+  - RBL lookups are cached per IP within one run and include a small delay between queries to reduce load.
+  - Use `--no-rbl` when you want a quick run without touching DNSBLs.
 - **Network/DNS**
   - The script depends entirely on DNS resolution.
   - Network issues or DNS misconfiguration will show up as `missing`/`error`/`unknown`.